yashschandra/upscayl-cli/README.md

 ## 📝 In progress

 1. Provide the tool as package for Mac and Linux
-2. Support to upscayl multiple images when using `upscayl run`
+2. Provide commands to list available models
 3. Improve documentation